 Some of the Adden family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Adden family to the New World and Oceana
+Migration of the Adden family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Adden arrived in North America very early: the senior branch of the Edens who migrated to Maryland in the Colonies.
 They were from the West Auckland branch in Durham.
 The same branch produced the Lords Auckland in Ireland who were the 37th ranking nobles of Ireland.
 Individuals who arrived in North America included Alice Eden, who came to Boston in 1637.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.